tohyuting/tp/docs/DeveloperGuide.md

 This is the developer guide for **CLI-nic**, a brownfield project evolved from [AddressBook3](https://github.com/nus-cs2103-AY2021S1/tp).

 CLI-nic is a desktop application to help medical supply managers keep track of medical products and storage.
-It is optimized for usage via typing of commands, while the suppliers/warehouses and their associate product information is shown on our Graphical User Interface (GUI).
+It is optimized for usage via typing of commands, while the suppliers/warehouses and their associated product information is shown on our Graphical User Interface (GUI).
 CLI-nic can be used to store and retrieve information much faster than traditional GUI apps if you can type fast.